-At the heart of this well-executed video, is that wet-sensor thermal mass flow meters drift over time because organic compounds can degrade with heating and cooling, which would reduce the reliability of the meter’s flow measurement.
+At the heart of this well-executed video is that wet-sensor thermal mass flow meters drift over time because organic compounds can degrade with heating and cooling, which would reduce the reliability of the meter’s flow measurement.
 The company claims they have the only thermal meter “dry sensor.”
 They take it one step further by speculating if a sensor has drifted, it cannot be validated and could generate “false positives.”
-It is clear by this video, the competitor does not understand our technology; just as we do not 100% know theirs.
+This video clearly shows that the competitor does not understand our technology, just as we do not 100% know theirs.

 Dry Sensor Concerns

 Our research indicates that “dry sensors” may prove to be troublesome over time.
 Depending on how the manufacturer constructs the sensor, there is the possibility that the internal platinum wires could short.
-Alternatively, a thin air gap inside the sensor would create its own thermal barrier and corresponding response-time lag.
+Alternatively, a thin air gap inside the sensor would create a thermal barrier and corresponding response-time lag.

 Sage Thermal Mass Flow Meter

 The Sage meters’ heat transfer compound may be “wet,” though our platinum winding is non-drifting.
 In the eleven years Sage Metering has been in business, it is rare to find that one of our sensors has drifted.
 Contrary to the video and very simply put, if one of our sensors drifted for any reason, the meter would not give a “false positive.”
 Instead, any sensor drift will appear as a change in the zero-flow signal, causing the flowmeter to fail the in-situ calibration verification.
 Keep in mind our technology, which is a hybrid-digital, is extremely sensitive, and rest assured that we take these statements very seriously and fully stand behind our meters.